KatarinaGacina/java/README.md

 # Selected Topics in Software Development 1

-These laboratory assigements were completed as part of the *Selected Topics in Software Development 1* course at college.
-The laboratory assigements are implemented in Java.
+These laboratory assigements were completed as part of the **Selected Topics in Software Development 1** course at college.
+The laboratory assigements are implemented in **Java**.

 **First laboratory assigement**: Implementation of resizable array-backed collection of objects (ArrayIndexedCollection) and an implementation of linked list-backed collection of objects (LinkedListIndexedCollection).